splanck/vc/docs/building.md

 To dump the generated assembly to stdout instead of creating a file, use `--dump-asm`.
 When this flag is given the `-o` option is not required.

+To assemble the output directly into an object file, pass `-c` or `--compile` along with an output path ending in `.o`.
+The compiler will invoke `cc -c` on the generated assembly to produce the object file.

 ## Additional build steps

 Extra source files can be passed to the build using the `EXTRA_SRC`